ece362-purdue/proton-labs/lab2-interrupts/README.md

 Pressing GP26 should cause the Proton to wake up from the dormant state, execute the ISR, and turn on all user LEDs, and start printing "Hello world" again.
 If you press GP21 again, it should turn off all user LEDs and you can restart the process.

 > [!IMPORTANT]
-> Show your implementation to your TA, including the LED turning on and off when you press the pushbutton, and the debugger being able to exit the dormant state when you click Pause.
+> Show your implementation to your TA, including the LED turning on and off when you press the corresponding pushbuttons.
 >
 > Show that you pass the `gpio` test in the test suite by typing `gpio` in the Serial Monitor.  **If you run the test, do not use `exit` to return to the rest of `main`** - the autotest is unable to remove the handler once it's been added.
 >